OpenCommissioning/.github/profile/README.md

 Refine is a community-driven project, and your contributions continually improve it.

 > [!NOTE]
-> Further information on the contribution can be found in the individual subsections of the open commissioning.
+> Further information on the contribution can be found in the corresponding sub repositories

 # Credits
 This open source project is initiated and supported by [SpiraTec AG](https://www.spiratec.com/en/).